China tightens controls to slow currency's fall

 That helps Chinese exporters that face U.S. tariff hikes by lowering their prices in dollar terms.
 But it also encourages investors to shift money out of China, which would have a broader impact by raising financing costs for other industries.

-On Friday, the yuan fell to a 13-month low of 6.91 to the dollar, close to the highly symbolic level of 7, before strengthening to 6.83 after the margin requirement was announced.
+On Friday, the yuan slipped to a 13-month low of 6.91 to the dollar, close to the highly symbolic level of 7, before strengthening to 6.83 after the margin requirement was announced.

 The deepening U.S.-Chinese tariff fight prompted suggestions Beijing might weaken the yuan to help exporters.
 But analysts say the decline has been driven mostly by China's slowing economic growth and the diverging direction of U.S. and Chinese interest rates.